 What are spinal cysts?

-Cysts have a long history, that is to say they were first recognized and described in 1885 by the British surgeon William Morrant Baker (1839-1896).
-In 1950, a facet joint cyst was first described as the cause of a nerve root compression.
+Cysts have a long history, i.e. past: they were first recognized and described in 1885 - by the British surgeon William Morrant Baker (1839-1896).
+In 1950, a facet joint cyst was described for the first time as the cause of nerve root compression.

 How common are cysts in the spinal canal?